mithril-security/blindllama-v2/README.md

 ## Core concepts

 Trust in our enclaves is derived from 3 core principles:
-Transparency source: the code is open source Transparency build: the build is done using SLSA Transparency run time: the client verifies the server software identity through the measurements of the previously built source code in a transparent manner
+Transparency source: the code is open-source Transparency build: the build is done using SLSA Transparency run time: the client verifies the server software identity through the measurements of the previously built source code in a transparent manner